transdigiware/blockchain/vscode-extension.md

-To repackage the smart contract, open the original project where the smart contract was created and click **Package Open Project**.
+To repackage a smart contract, open the original project where the smart contract was created and click **Package Open Project**.
 Alternatively, you can use the [peer cli commands](https://hyperledger-fabric.readthedocs.io/en/release-2.0/commands/peerchaincode.html#peer-chaincode-package){: external} to repackage the smart contract using the correct file format.
 For more information, see [Vendoring smart contracts](/docs/blockchain?topic=blockchain-ibp-console-smart-contracts#ibp-console-smart-contracts-write-package-vendor).
 {: important}

 ### Exporting, importing, and deleting a smart contract package